akka/akka/akka-docs/dev/developer-guidelines.rst

 Actor TestKit
 ^^^^^^^^^^^^^

 There is a useful test kit for testing actors: `akka.util.TestKit <https://github.com/jboner/akka/tree/master/akka-testkit/src/main/scala/akka/testkit/TestKit.scala>`_.
-It enables assertions concerning replies received and their timing, there is more documentation in the `<TestKit>`_ module.
+It enables assertions concerning replies received and their timing, there is more documentation in the :ref:`akka-testkit` module.

 NetworkFailureTest
 ^^^^^^^^^^^^^^^^^^